-The Loan Repayment Assistance Program in Camden provides financial assistance to help defray law school debt obligations for law school graduates choosing lower paid public interest and public service careers.
+The Loan Repayment Assistance Program in Camden provides financial assistance to help defray law school debt obligations for Rutgers Law School graduates who have chosen to pursue public interest and public service careers.

-All graduates from the Class of 2004 and all succeeding classes are eligible if the following criteria are met:
+All graduates from the Class of 2004 and all succeeding classes are eligible to apply if the following criteria are met:

 - the graduate is employed in a law-related public interest position

 - the graduate has an income below the salary cap set annually by the LRAP Advisory Committee